GreptimeTeam/docs/docs/getting-started/distributed.md

     git clone https://github.com/GreptimeTeam/greptimedb.git
     ```

 2. Start etcd. etcd is a default backend for Meta.
+How to install and start etcd, please see [etcd](https://etcd.io/docs/v3.5/quickstart/).

 3. Start one Meta instance.